djaskowiak/grouped-container/README.md

 # Grouped Container

-This project is about creating a smart KPI object for Qlik Sense that fits to 90% of the needs of the users.
-From an information design perspective, the KPI object is one of the most important objects when we want to display information.
-For most of the users it is an indicator providing a variety of information on the first view within a couple of seconds.
+The grouped-container object helps you to structure your Qlik Sense objects (Master items) freely in a container to provide you more visual capabilities.
+In addition to that you have a variety of options to style the container by using CSS.

 ### Important !
 Please keep in mind, the files you find within the GitHub Repository are the "**uncompiled**" project files.
 These files can be downloaded to create your own version of "grouped-container".
 A description can be found here ([Developing the extension](#dev)).
 Under the ["**Releases**"](https://github.com/djaskowiak/grouped-container/releases) tab you can find the compiled version.
 This zip package can be imported into Qlik Sense.